-In d pátyamānāh 'acting the master' may be a sly joke, since it has females as its subj. and it was just used (3c) for the hyper-virile inseminator.
+In d $p \acute{a}ty am \bar{a}n \bar{a}h$ 'acting the master' may be a sly joke, since it has females as its subj. and it was just used (3c) for the hyper-virile inseminator.

 III.56.6: The emphasis on the day here is striking.
 Two different 'day' words get used: #trír ā divaḥ ..., divé-dive ... trír no áhnaḥ#, with the two parallel expressions polarized at the beg. and end of the hemistich.
+For another poss. passage with both words, cf. IX.86.19 and comm. thereon, where the possible semantic difference between the two words is explored.

-III.56.7: Schaefer (196-97) nicely points out that the "intensive" (i.e., frequentative) soṣavīti is the verbal equivalent of the āmreditas in 6cd (see comm. above), with the simple verb suva.
+III.56.7: Schaefer (196-97) nicely points out that the "intensive" (i.e., frequentative) soṣavīti is the verbal equivalent of the āmreditas in 6cd (see comm. above) with the simple verb suva.